mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 dry dock at its Efate headquarters.

 By 995 the operation expanded considerably, with the addition of two more surplus X-Boat Tenders converted in a similar manner to the original Tender.
-Other small craft and starships soon followed particularly smaller scout/couri- ers for identification work and small craft for system sweeps.
+Other small craft and starships soon followed particularly smaller scout/couri-ers for identification work and small craft for system sweeps.

 The brothers died in an accident during a salvaging operation in 1001, and ownership of the company was handed over to the employees in the form of share ownership.
 Depending on the level an employee holds in the company, they take a certain percentage of shares upon joining.
-Employees are only allowed to sell the shares to another company employee, hence the company remains in the hands of the staff - a very democratic method of apportion- ing company profits (and losses).
+Employees are only allowed to sell the shares to another company employee, hence the company remains in the hands of the staff - a very democratic method of apportion-ing company profits (and losses).
 The employees remain fiercely loyal and independent, having rebuffed several attempts to be brought out by Salvage Factors.

 **OPERATIONS**
-The company divides its operations into five segments, each led by a “salvage captain”, a fancy name for a man- ager.
+The company divides its operations into five segments, each led by a “salvage captain”, a fancy name for a man-ager.
 Each captain has command of a starship, and each starship has a number of attached small craft and even scout/couriers, depending on the scale and type of operation.
 There are three venerable X-Boat Tenders in the fleet, each commanded by a Salvage Captain.
 The only Survey Scout is also commanded by a Salvage Captain, and this ship is used for long range missions where it is not practical to move the Jump-1 Tenders.
 The final Salvage